basnetsoyuj/jekyll-website/_posts/2018-02-13-Manga-Scraper.md

 tags: [ web scraping, BeautifulSoup, requests]
 image: assets/images/manga.jpg
 img_credit: [ "Paiheme", "https://dribbble.com/shots/5951087-In-the-Studio" ]
-featured: true
 ---
 > MangaScraper is python script makes manga reading faster, better and free of ads.

 MangaScraper --a simple CLI program written in python, allows you to build a list of manga and keep track of your chapter progress.
 It then, scrapes manga from the web, based on your manga list by checking out and downloading new chapters released that you've missed.

-Link to the source code for MangaScraper : <a href="https://github.com/basnetsoyuj/MangaScraper">https://github.com/basnetsoyuj/MangaScraper</a>
+Link to the source code for MangaScraper : <a href="https://github.com/basnetsoyuj/MangaScraper">MangaScraper</a>

 To use this script:
 * Download the zip or clone from github:<br>